Azure/azure-sdk-for-c/sdk/docs/platform/README.md

 >Note: `az_noplatform` can be used to link your application and enable Azure Core to run.
 However, this is not recommended for a production application.
 It is suggested to be used for testing or just for getting started.

+### Mutex

+The `az_platform_mutex_*` functions must implement a recursive mutex.
+This means that after a thread successfully acquired the mutex, subsequent calls to `az_platform_mutex_aquire` will not block.
+It is still expected that all aquire calls are matched with release calls.
+(E.g., Posix mutexes are not reentrant by default and so `az_posix` configures them with the `PTHREAD_MUTEX_RECURSIVE` attribute.)

 ## HTTP Transport Adapter

 The Azure SDK has its own HTTP request and response structures.
 For this reason, an HTTP transport adapter is required to be implemented to use the Azure SDK HTTP request and response as input for any HTTP stack (e.g. libcurl or win32).
 The SDK clients using HTTP require a transport adapter to communicate with Azure.